alexprengere/presentations/python_steering_council/slides.rst

 + vote of no confidence can happen by a 2/3 vote from the core developers

 ---------------------------------
-PEP 8016: Steering council powers
+PEP 8016: Steering Council powers
 ---------------------------------

 + Accept or reject PEPs